oatlog/oatlog/doc/extended_abstract/main.typ

 = Oatlog example usage <appendix_example>

 This example proves that if $x = -b + sqrt(b^2 - c)$ then $x^2 + 2 b x + c = 0$.
 If oatlog
-implemented extraction this example could be adapted so that oatlog itself discovers rather than just verifies the solution.
+implemented extraction, this example could be adapted so that oatlog itself discovers rather than just verifies the solution.

 #text(7.2pt, raw(read("../../examples/quadratic-formula/src/main.rs"), lang: "rust"))